 Delinquencies.
 When a borrower fails to make a required loan payment, we take a number of steps to have the borrower cure the delinquency and restore the loan to current status.
 We generally make initial contact with the borrower when the loan becomes ten to fifteen days past due.
 If payment is not received by the 45th day of delinquency, additional letters are sent and phone calls generally are made to the customer.
-When the loan becomes 120 days past due, we generally commence foreclosure proceedings against any real property that secures the loan or attempt to repossess any personal property that secures a consumer loan.
+When the loan becomes 120 days past due, we generally commence foreclosure proceedings against any real property that secures the loan or attempt to reposses any personal property that secures a consumer loan.
 If a foreclosure action is instituted and the loan is not brought current, paid in full, or refinanced before the foreclosure sale, the real property securing the loan generally is sold at foreclosure.
 We may consider loan workout arrangements with certain borrowers under certain circumstances.
 Management informs the board of directors on a monthly basis of the amount of loans delinquent more than 30 days, all loans in foreclosure and all foreclosed and repossessed property that we own.

-As of June 30, 2021 and 2020, we had \$1.5 million and \$2.4 million of outstanding Paycheck Protection Program (PPP) loans with 44 and 56 new and existing customers, respectively.
+As of June 30, 2022 and 2021, we had \$19 thousand and \$1.5 million of outstanding Paycheck Protection Program (PPP) loans with one and 44 new and existing customers, respectively.
 We also granted eligible loan modifications in the form of payment deferral of principal and interest for \$49.8 million of existing loans under the CARES Act.
 Generally, these modifications included the deferral of principal and interest payments for a period of three months, although interest income continued to accrue.
-The three-month deferral period has ended on a substantial portion of the loans on deferral and, as of June 30, 2021, \$366 thousand of loans remain on deferral under the CARES Act.
+The three-month deferral period has ended on the loans on deferral and, as of June 30, 2022, there were no loans on deferral under the CARES Act.